 The default box where you add tags naturally does not use tag groups.
 Therefore, the plugin offers a “Meta Box” that helps you edit post tags separated by groups.
-The meta box can be adjusted like the other boxes on the post edit screen: You can move it around (also into the sidebar), fold it and hide it by deselecting it in the “Screen Options” on the very top.
-If you use the plugin’s meta box, it makes sense to open the “Screen Options” and deselect the default tag box.
+The meta box can be adjusted like the other boxes on the post edit screen: You can move it around (below the text box and into the sidebar), fold it and hide it by deselecting it in the “Screen Options” on the very top.
+If you use the plugin’s meta box, it makes sense to disable the default tag box in the settings.

 On the right of the tag group name you find two buttons: The left one adds all tags of this group, the right one closes this group in the editor.

 Depending on the settings, you may also add new tags or add a tag that is currently in another group, in order to move it to this group.
 Added and moved tags will be marked green and yellow.
 If the settings allow you to move tags, you can also move them by drag and drop.2

 Nothing is final until you save that post.
 Until then, no new tags will be created, no tags moved to other groups and no post tags changed.